1868 Thersites: Palomar–Leiden survey

 The provisional survey designation "P-L" stands for Palomar–Leiden, named after the Palomar and Leiden observatories, which collaborated on the fruitful Palomar–Leiden survey in the 1960s and 1970s.
 Gehrels used Palomar's Samuel Oschin telescope, also known as the 48-inch Schmidt Telescope, and shipped the photographic plates to Cornelis and Ingrid van Houten at Leiden Observatory, where astrometry was carried out.
 The trio are credited with the discovery of several thousand minor planets.

 Orbit and classification

-Thersites is a dark Jovian asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the Gas Giant's orbit in a 1:1 resonance (see Trojans in astronomy).
+Thersites is a dark Jovian asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the gas giant's orbit in a 1:1 resonance.
 It is also a non-family asteroid in the Jovian background population.
-It orbits the Sun at a distance of 4.7–5.9 AU once every 12 years and 3 months (4,478 days; semi-major axis of 5.32 AU).
+It orbits the Sun at a distance of 4.7–5.9 au once every 12 years and 3 months (4,478 days; semi-major axis of 5.32 AU).
 Its orbit has an eccentricity of 0.11 and an inclination of 17° with respect to the ecliptic.